Manual depth map creation

-As you know, 3D image creation requires depth information.
-If you work with a stereo image (stereo pair), you can calculate a depth map in a special program, for example, in Triaxes StereoTracer.
+One of the many methods for creating 3D images is based on using information about the distances to image objects (depth maps).
+If you have a source stereoscopic image (stereo pair of left and right frames), you can build a depth map in a special program, for example, in Triaxes StereoTracer.
 However, if you want to create a 3D image out of a flat 2D picture, you will have to draw the depth map manually (add depth information).
 For that you will need a graphics editor (Adobe Photoshop, GIMP or any other) and the following functions:

 - lasso tool;